 The places Italians recommend to drink espresso in London

-Without stalling any further, these are the places where Italians (that I asked) go for their espresso fix in London.
+Without stalling any further, these are the places Italians (that I asked) go for their espresso fix in London.

 The takeaway espresso